Phillip D. Bissett: Career

 Since leaving his elected position, he has served as Director of the Maryland Area Regional Commuter (MARC) Train and Commuter Bus Service from 2004 until May 17, 2005.
 He was a Delegate to the Republican Party National Convention, 1992 and 1996.
 He was co-chair of the Anne Arundel County Bush/Quayle Campaign in 1992.
-He is a former member of the Anne Arundel County Republican Central Committee and current member of the Loch Haven Civic Association.
+He is a former member of the Anne Arundel County Republican Central Committee and a current member of the Loch Haven Civic Association.
 He is a past member of the Young Republicans of Anne Arundel County.

 Bissett was the Republican nominee for County Executive in 2002, losing a close race to Janet S. Owens despite being outspent 6-to-1.
 Bissett served as Director of Maryland's MARC Train System under Governor Bob Ehrlich until May 17, 2005, when he stepped down.
 Bissett campaigned for a second try to be County Executive in 2006, again losing a close race to John Leopold by 1.65% of the vote.

 Bissett has won several awards in his career including Legislator of the Year from the State's Attorneys' Association in 1994 and the Legislator of the Year from the Judiciary Committee of the Maryland Chamber of Commerce in 1997.